prime31/zig-aya/README.md

 ## TODO
-- make Res(T) always return the resource and allow ?Res(T) for when it may or may not exist
-- do system phase pipeline query just like Flecs to allow adding and ordering phases
-    - app.addPhase().beforePhase().afterPhase() (creates the phase and its shadow and applies depends_on ordering)
-        - when ordering before: fetch before phase, grab its depends_on, reset depends_on to the added system, set the old depends_on as the current systems
-    - phases should all have ShadowPhase{ shadow: u64 } components for ordering and for disable ability
-- systems should take phase as a u64
-- add `single() T` and `get_single() ?T` to Iterator
-- maybe rename EventReader.get to EventReader.read

 - system sets. add to `SystemSort`. would need to manage set order and order_in_set.
 When set order changes every SystemSort would need to have its set data changed so the sort can be: phase, if_in_set(set) order_in_set else order_in_system
     - `app.configure_sets(PostUpdate, CalculateBoundsFlush.after(CalculateBounds))`